perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

                   _ join "", @$appendline;
         }

-The first line reverses the âmarkerâ arrows on each line of data that was previously being appended, using the smart-match operator to apply the transformation to each line.
+The first line reverses the “marker” arrows on each line of data that was previously being appended, using the smart-match operator to apply the transformation to each line.
 Note too, that we reuse the `in_marker` rule within the substitution.

-Then we bind the result object (i.e. the hypothetical variable `$0`) to a string representing the âreversedâ append hunk.
-That is, we reverse the order of the line range and line number components, put a `'d'` (for âdeleteâ) between them, and then follow that with all the reversed data:
+Then we bind the result object (i.e. the hypothetical variable `$0`) to a string representing the “reversed” append hunk.
+That is, we reverse the order of the line range and line number components, put a `'d'` (for “delete”) between them, and then follow that with all the reversed data:

         let $0 := "${linerange}d${linenum}\n"
                 _ join "", @$appendline;

-The changes to the âdeleteâ alternative are exactly symmetrical.
+The changes to the “delete” alternative are exactly symmetrical.
 Capture the components as before, reverse the marker arrows, reverse the `$linerange` and `$linenum`, change the `'d'` to an `'a'`, and append the reversed data lines.